 Applying to Medical School

-Applying to medical school.
+Applying to medical school

-3) Take the MCATS.
+3) Take the Medical College Admissions Test (MCAT) preferably in the spring (or early summer) of the year in which you plan to apply.
 Make sure you prepare well.
-Study, take practice exams and more practice exams.
-Exam prep courses help too, because they expose you to the nature of the questions and to the exhaustion of the process.
+Study, take practice exams, and then take more practice exams.
+Exam prep courses help too because they expose you to the nature of the questions and to the exhaustion of the process.

-applications.
+8) All medical schools you apply to will ask you to submit secondary applications.
 This process will take a lot of time during the fall of the year.

-interview, 50% will be accepted.
-If you get asked to come for an interview, reply as soon as possible.
+9) If you are asked for an interview, it's important.
+Of people who interview, 50% will be accepted.
+If you are invited to interview, reply as soon as possible.
 Interviews are at your expense.
 When you go for an interview, wear a business suit.
 Get a haircut.
 Write thank you notes.

 Also, you can get books on applying to medical school from all the good bookstores.
 It wouldn’t hurt to buy one.